Cash Statement Proofs (DEBK Invariants)

 Line BRIDGE is explicitly:

-ProfitAfterTax + CapitalInjection + OpeningPosition
+ProfitAfterTax + CapitalMovement + OpeningPosition + OpeningAccountPosition

-Line DIFF is explicitly:
+Line VAR is explicitly:

 Therefore reviewers can see the bridge total and residual directly without recomputation.